 This is the first in a new series of podcasts from the people behind InfoQ.com and the QCon conferences - the Engineering Culture Podcast.

 In their book "Relevant Search", Doug Turnbull and John Berryman focus on the challenge of providing search results by balancing the needs and intents of the user.
-Using Elasticsearch and Solr, relevance engineers can constantly tune the needs of the business vs. the needs of the user.
+1

-In this week's podcast InfoQ’s editor-in-chief Charles Humble talks to Data Scientist Cathy O’Neil.
-Topics discussed include her book “Weapons of Math Destruction,” predictive policing models, the teacher value added model, approaches to auditing algorithms and whether government regulation of the field is needed.
+Cathy O’Neil talks to Charles Humble about “Weapons of Math Destruction," predictive policing models, the teacher value added model, approaches to auditing and whether regulation is needed.

 InfoQ spoke with authors of Spark GraphX in Action book, Apache Spark framework and what's coming up in the area of graph data processing and analytics.

 The book Liftoff, Second Edition provides practices and insights for chartering teams by understanding needs, building trust, and defining how to interact in the team and align with the organization.

 The book Effective Debugging by Diomidis Spinellis describes 66 different approaches for effective debugging of applications and systems.